Rantu7/Sales-Dashboard-in-Power-BI/Project Details.md

  Now the data set is ready for visualization as the dimensions and fact tables are organized and connected among each other through data modeling.

 ## Data Visualization:
-Relevant charts and graphs available in Power BI were used to create an appealing dashboard that fulfills all the business requirements.
-The main goal was to make the dashboard look aesthetic and easy to comprehend but also insightful.
+Relevant charts and graphs available in Power BI were used to create an appealing report that fulfilled all the business requirements.
+The main goal was to make the report look aesthetic and easy to comprehend but also insightful.
 Below are screenshots of the report which can be downloaded [here](https://github.com/Rantu7/Sales-Dashboard-in-Power-BI/blob/main/salesProject_Rantu.pbix):

 Page 1:
 ![Screenshot_30](https://github.com/Rantu7/Sales-Dashboard-in-Power-BI/assets/167998182/c91daed5-720b-4b95-b50c-b224b6f83abe)